Mahmoud-Gamal11/Mahmoud-Gamal11/README.md

-# 👋 Hey, I'm Mahmoud Gamal
+# 👋 Hi, I'm Mahmoud Gamal

 ### Crafting Pixel-Perfect Web Experiences as a Front-End Developer from Egypt